Someone I know has been a victim of sexual misconduct.

 Make sure the victim feels safe.
-Contact Office of Residence Life professional staff at (540) 665-4611 or the Department of Public Safety at (540) 678-4444 to arrange emergency housing if necessary.
+Contact Office of Residence Life professional staff at (540) 665-4611 or the Department of Campus Safety at (540) 678-4444 to arrange emergency housing if necessary.

 Give the victim the power to make his/her decisions.
 The victim of sexual misconduct had his/her power taken away.
 Rather than make decisions for the individual, provide options and encouragement, but let the person make his/her own choices.

 Provide comfort and a listening ear.
 Allow the victim to say as much or as little as he/she would like to share.
 Try not to ask too many questions.